yawenx2004/dart-cosc076/portfolio/README.md

 Sample RRT_unstuck solution:

 #### Environment 1: low wall 🚧
+Very quickly the advantages of RRT_unstuck behind to show up.
 ```
 | trial  | RRT                                 | RRT_unstuck                         |
 | ------ | vertices in tree | length of path   | vertices in tree | length of path   |